adambard/learnxinyminutes-docs/tcsh.html.markdown

 # First line of the script is shebang which tells the system how to execute the
 # script: http://en.wikipedia.org/wiki/Shebang_(Unix)
 # TCSH emulates the shebang on systems which don't understand it.
+#
+# The lines which starting with '#' are comments
+# The lines of comments ignore by the shell; all others are executed.
+# Empty lines are ignored too.

 # In most cases you'll use `#!/bin/tcsh -f', because `-f' option does not load
 # any resource or start-up files, or perform any command hashing, and thus